Hamas says it will release US-Israeli captive Edan Alexander

 Israel shattered the last ceasefire, which lasted two months, on March 18, launching a major offensive in Gaza and ramping up its bombardment of the territory.

 It has also cut off all aid to Gaza since March 2, saying it would pressure Hamas to release the remaining captives.
-None have been released since the fleeting truce earlier this year when several were exchanged for Palestinian prisoners.
+None have been released since the fleeting truce earlier this year, when several captives were exchanged for Palestinian prisoners.

-59 captives are still in Gaza, around a third of them believed to be alive, after most of the rest were released in ceasefire agreements or other deals.
+A total of 59 captives are still in Gaza, around a third of them believed to be alive, after most of the rest were released in ceasefire agreements or other deals.

 Starvation has taken hold across Gaza due to the Israeli blockade.